pingcap/docs/br/br-snapshot-architecture.md

     * **Pause GC**: `br` configures the TiDB GC time to prevent the backup data from being cleaned up by [TiDB GC mechanism](/garbage-collection-overview.md).
     * **Fetch TiKV and Region info**: `br` accesses PD to get all TiKV nodes addresses and [Region](/tidb-storage.md#region) distribution of data.
     * **Request TiKV to back up data**: `br` creates a backup request and sends it to all TiKV nodes.
-The backup request includes the backup timestamp, Region to be backed up, and the storage path, and send it to all TiKV nodes.
+The backup request includes the backup timestamp, Regions to be backed up, and the storage path.

 3. TiKV accepts the backup request and initiates a backup worker.

 4. TiKV backs up the data.

-    * **Scan KVs**: the backup worker reads data corresponding to the backup timestamp from Region (only leader).
+    * **Scan KVs**: the backup worker reads data corresponding to the backup timestamp from the Region where the leader locates.
     * **Generate SST**: the backup worker saves the data to SST files, which are stored in the memory.
     * **Upload SST**: the backup worker uploads the SST files to the storage path.

 5. `br` receives the backup result from each TiKV node.

-    * If some data fails to be backed up due to Region changes, for example, a TiKV node is down, `br` will retry to back up these data.
+    * If some data fails to be backed up due to Region changes, for example, a TiKV node is down, `br` will retry the backup.
     * If there is any data fails to be backed up and cannot be retried, the backup task fails.
-    * After all data is backed up, `br` will back up the metadata.
+    * After all data is backed up, `br` will then back up the metadata.

 6. `br` backs up the metadata.

-    * **Back up schemas**: `br` backs up the table schemas and calculates the checksum of the table data at the same time.
+    * **Back up schemas**: `br` backs up the table schemas and calculates the checksum of the table data.
     * **Upload metadata**: `br` generates the backup metadata and uploads it to the storage path.
 The backup metadata includes the backup timestamp, the table and corresponding backup files, data checksum, and file checksum.

 ## Process of restore

-The process of a TiDB cluster restore is as follows:
+The process of a cluster snapshot restore is as follows:

 ![snapshot restore process design](/media/br/br-snapshot-restore-ts.png)

-The full restore process is as follows:
+The complete restore process is as follows:

 1. `br` receives the `br restore` command.

-    * Gets the storage path and the database or table to be restored of the backup data.
+    * Gets the data storage path and the database or table to be restored.
     * Checks whether the table to be restored exists and whether it meets the requirements for restore.

 2. `br` schedules the restore data.

     * **Pause Region schedule**: `br` requests PD to pause the automatic Region scheduling during restore.
     * **Restore schema**: `br` gets the schema of the backup data and the database and table to be restored.
-Note that the ID of a new created table might be different from the backup data.
+Note that the ID of a newly created table might be different from that of the backup data.
-    * **Split & scatter Region**: `br` requests PD to allocate Region (split Region) based on backup data and schedules Regions to be uniform distributed to storage nodes (scatter Region).
-Each Region has a clear data range `[start key, end key)`.
+    * **Split & scatter Region**: `br` requests PD to allocate Regions (split Region) based on backup data, and schedules Regions to be evenly distributed to storage nodes (scatter Region).
+Each Region has a specified data range `[start key, end key)`.
-    * **Request TiKV to restore data**: `br` creates a restore request and sends it to the corresponding TiKV node according to the result of Region split.
+    * **Request TiKV to restore data**: `br` creates a restore request and sends it to the corresponding TiKV nodes according to the result of Region split.
 The restore request includes the data to be restored and rewrite rules.

 3. TiKV accepts the restore request and initiates a restore worker.